Anxiety and Depression

 We can also offer family or couples psychotherapy to help family members better understand their loved one’s symptoms and learn new ways of interacting that do not reinforce the condition and associated dysfunctional behaviors.
 For more about how children experience this condition see this blog entry

 The large majority of people who suffer from this condition are able to reduce or eliminate their anxiety symptoms and return to normal functioning after several months of appropriate psychotherapy.
-Indeed, many people notice improvement in symptoms and functioning within a few treatment sessions.
+Indeed, many people notice an improvement in symptoms and functioning within a few treatment sessions.
 The patient should be comfortable from the outset with the psychotherapist.
 The patient’s cooperation is crucial, and there must be a strong sense that the patient and therapist are collaborating well as a team to treat the anxiety disorder.

 Individuals suffering from symptoms like these do not have to do so alone.
 If you or your loved one is struggling, call today!